Demi-urge/menace_sandbox/docs/self_test_service.md

 Run `scripts/find_orphan_modules.py` to locate Python files that are not referenced by any tests.
-The script writes the list to `sandbox_data/orphan_modules.json` which the service can load when started with `--include-orphans` or when `SELF_TEST_INCLUDE_ORPHANS=1` is set (the legacy `SANDBOX_INCLUDE_ORPHANS` variable is still recognised).
+The script writes the list to `sandbox_data/orphan_modules.json` which the service loads automatically.
+Set `SELF_TEST_DISABLE_ORPHANS=1` or pass `--include-orphans` to skip the file.

-Set `SELF_TEST_DISCOVER_ORPHANS=1` or pass `--discover-orphans` to scan the repository automatically.
+Automatic scanning is enabled by default.
+Set `SELF_TEST_DISCOVER_ORPHANS=0` or use `--discover-orphans` to disable it.
 The discovered modules are saved to the same file and appended to the test queue on the next run.
 Use `--refresh-orphans` to force a new scan when the list already exists.
-Enable recursive discovery with `SELF_TEST_RECURSIVE_ORPHANS=1` or `--recursive-orphans` so that dependent modules are added when an orphan imports other files.
+Disable recursion with `SELF_TEST_RECURSIVE_ORPHANS=0` or `--recursive-orphans`.
 The search uses `sandbox_runner.discover_recursive_orphans` to walk each orphan's imports until no new local modules remain.
 Pass `--discover-isolated` or set `SELF_TEST_DISCOVER_ISOLATED=1` to include